 After a breakup, most people don’t stop thinking about their ex until they fall in love with someone else.
 Therefore, when you first meet someone new you may still have feelings for your ex.
 That can really complicate things if your ex decides s/he wants to get back together with you.

-So what should you do?
-Go back to your ex and try again?
-Or stay with the person you’re now in a relationship with?
+So what should I do?
+Take my ex back and try again?
+Or stay with the person I’m in a relationship with now?

 Well, ask yourself a few honest questions to find your answer.

 - Has the issue that caused your breakup been resolved?

 - Was it a good relationship?
 Meaning you felt loved, your feelings mattered, and you got your needs met?